Members’ Page

 Members need to be able to come to rehearsals regularly – as frequent gaps make it less enjoyable for other players.

-Subs should be paid by standing order – either annually in January; or quarterly in November, February, May and August (please contact the treasurer, Roger Kilby, for standing order information).
+Subs should be paid by standing order – either annually in January; or quarterly in November, February, May and August (please contact the treasurer, Jess Mesrati, for standing order information).
 Subs are currently £120 per year.
-There is one exception – full-time students are free (so don’t forget to tell Roger if you are a student!).
+There is one exception – full-time students are free (so don’t forget to tell Jess if you are a student!).

 Organisation